riccardopersiani/eth-fidelity-points-dapp/README.md

 These are 2 main components:

-__❍__ Next: server connected to the blockchain.
+__❍__ Next: server connected to the Ethereum blockchain.

-__❍__ Express: server for authentication via oauth and for performing the PSD2 payment.
+__❍__ Express: server for authentication via OAuth and for performing the PSD2 payment.

 ### :page_with_curl: __Instructions__: